MaxPhilips/clue_step_tracker/README.md

-# Example
+# Clue steps
-An example greeter plugin
+A plugin that shows the steps completed on each clue.